tc39/notes/meetings/2021-12/dec-14.md

 MM: Got it. it.
 Thank you.

-JHD: Yeah, and it could be anything the exact content of the string is I think pretty byte shuttle.
-The thing that we need consensus on most.
-Most importantly here is, should we add the property or not?
-The arguments for would be debug ability and you know, it's a built-in object that holds stuff like reflective Amendment and you know math and atomics  and so on.
-The arguments against it would be that, it's not like a globally available one where the same instance is always everywhere, each module gets their own so, Bradley commented that PR year and a half ago for some reasons why we may be shouldn't do it.
-So, the analog here, there's three bullet points.
-The fourth bullet point here to me, is sort of contradicted by the fact that module namespace objects already have own symbol that to string tag properties.
-So even though every module has can be imported as its own module name, space object, that will have a symbol to string had property.
-So for me, the that can import that matter are conceptually similar.
-There's no like, you know, one per module and The hold on Jordan get have bugged.
+JHD: Yeah, and it could be anything the exact content of the string is I think pretty bikesheddable.
+The thing that we need consensus on most importantly here is, should we add the property or not?
+The arguments "for" would be debuggability.
+It's a built-in object that holds stuff like Reflect, Math, Atomics, and so on.
+The arguments "against" would be that, it's not like a globally available one where the same instance is always everywhere, each module gets their own.
+Bradley commented on that PR a year and a half ago with some reasons why we maybe shouldn't do it - there's three bullet points.
+The fourth bullet point here to me, is sort of contradicted by the fact that module namespace objects already have own `Symbol.toStringTag` properties.
+So even though every module can be imported as its own module namespace object, that will have a `Symbol.toStringTag` property.
+So for me, that and `import.meta` are conceptually similar.
+There's not one per module.

 JHD: Okay, so to MM's question about enumerable writable configurable the `__proto__`, currently it is configurable and writable but not enumerable.
 I don't think there's a strong reason to do it that way.
 That's just what happens to be this pull request.